Kiyoshiakira/TheScribbler/pricing_and_plans.md

 ---

 ## **Why Lower Pricing is Better**
 > "Expensive tools fail because they exclude creators.
-We believe more writers means more creativity and a stronger community—so we keep prices fair and accessible.
-No $60/month plans."
+We believe more writers means more creativity and a stronger community—so we keep prices fair and accessible."

 ---